spdx/spdx-spec/docs/conformance.md

 ## Introduction to profiles

 Profile is the term for a compliance point within the SPDX community across The Linux Foundation and OMG.
-The System Package Data Exchange (SPDX) specification defines the following nine compliance points, defined as “profiles”:
+This document defines the following nine compliance points, defined as “profiles”:

 - Core profile